sosgasm/ArcaPie/README.md

 * Using a table saw,I cut out 2 rectangles with the following  dimensions: 23.5cm x 35.3cm, 2 rectangles with dimensions 10cm x 35.3cm and another two with dimensions 10cm x 23cm
 * Smoothen them with sandpaper
 * Take one of the plywood with dimensions 23.5cm x 36.3cm
-* Lay the front on the monitor on the plank to draw the outline
+* Draw the outline of the monitor on the piece of plywood
-* Cut out the outline to create the placeholder for the monitor
+* Cut out the outline to create a placeholder for the monitor

 ##### Decoration:
-* I used black paint to paint the plywood.
-Also cut an outline for the monitor.
-As you can see in the picture I also cut out an outline and painted it silver.
+* I used black paint for the plywood.
+Also cut an outline for the monitor; As you can see in the picture I also cut out an outline and painted it silver.
-I used stickers for decoration :)
+I used stickers for decoration

 ## License